chunky-dev/chunky/CONTRIBUTING.md

 Congratulations :tada::tada: The Chunky team thanks you :sparkles:.

-Once your PR is merged, your contributions will be publicly available in the next development build of Chunky and eventually a stable release!
+Once your PR is merged, your contributions will be publicly available in the next Chunky snapshot and eventually ship in a stable release.

 # Attribution